 Desk workers have a tendency to develop poor, slumped posture and tech neck due to the placement of desk components such as the chair, computer, and the desktop itself, repetitive movements, and the long-sustained time spent in these seated positions.
+In this blog, we introduce 6 exercises and stretches you can do from your desk.

 If you’re newly working from home and your body isn’t used to being seated all day, or even if you’ve worked a desk job for years and all of the time has taken its toll on your posture, incorporating a few deskside stretches and exercises can help improve posture, reduce pain and tension, and help you feel refreshed even during long days.
+We share 6 stretches and stretches you can do from your desk.

 1. Spinal Rotation